-When you are thinking about purchasing a home, it’s natural to want to just start searching the internet, going to open houses and calling on for sale signs.
-But, if you want to monimize your disappointment and make home buying a positive, relatively stress-free experience, considering the following guidelines below.
+When you are thinking about purchasing a home, it’s natural to want to just start searching the internet, go to open houses and call the phone number on “For Sale” signs.
+But, if you want to minimize your disappointment and make home buying a positive, relatively stress-free experience, considering the following guidelines below.

 I’m pretty sure I’m ready to buy.
 Now what?

 The first thing to do once you’ve decided you want to buy a home is to determine your budget.
 This includes determining how much you are comfortable spending on housing costs each month, how much cash you have to put into the purchase of a home, and how much a bank/mortgage company is willing to lend you.
 Click here to read an article that will provide some guidance.